-Your course advisor will let you know if it is looking to be a high snow year.
-We typically do not know this until mid to late spring.
+Your course advisor will let you know in late spring if it is likely to be a high snow year.
+If you have not heard from us about this, you can assume it is not a high snow year.
+We typically do not know this information until mid to late spring.
 If it is a high snow year, please add the following to your packing list.
 Items required unless marked optional:

-If it is a high snow year, please add the following to your packing list.
-Items required unless marked optional: Quantity Item Description/Comments Price Range Check List 1 pr Additional pair of gloves/mittens Your day pair will likely get wet, and it's nice to have a dry pair at night. \$10 - \$30 1 Balaclava, Buff, or Neck Gaiter For additional warmth \$10 - \$20 1 Camp shoes Use sneakers instead of the lighter-weight options Bring from home 1 pr Backpacking boots Instead of hiking boots (see the Boot Guide for more information) 1 pr Down booties (optional) Many staff and students like having these to wear around camp and keep their feet extra warm.
-1 Inflatable sleeping pad (optional) When used with the OB-provided foam pad, an inflatable pad can provide extra warmth on cold, snowy, and/or wet courses.
+Quantity Item Description/Comments Price Range Check List 1 pr Additional Pair of Gloves/Mittens Your day pair will likely get wet, and it's nice to have a dry pair at night. \$10 - \$30 1 Balaclava, Buff, or Neck Gaiter For additional warmth. \$10 - \$20 1 Camp Shoes Use sneakers instead of the lighter-weight options.
+Bring from home 1 pr Backpacking Boots Instead of hiking boots (see the Boot Guide for more information).
+1 pr Down Booties (Optional) Many staff and participants like having these to wear around camp and keep their feet extra warm.
+1 Inflatable Sleeping Pad (Optional) When used with the OB-provided foam pad, an inflatable pad can provide extra warmth on cold, snowy, and/or wet courses.
 Lighter is better and we recommend a pad that is 1 pound or lighter, 1.5 pounds max.
 Getting a "short" length can help minimize weight. \$80 - \$200